 Although there are a lot of tales of manuka honey improving cats conditions, none of these have been replicated by veterinarians or in laboratories.
 Of the improvements foundIt is important to point out that nearly all these studies were done on rats.

 Perhaps the most dramatic claim made about Manuka honey is that it can cure cancer.
 These days it is a sad truth that everyone knows a person or a pet who has been affected by cancer.
 It’s a cruel disease, and we’re desperate to fight back against it.

 Manuka Honey for Cats with Cancer

-Compared to everything we know about treating cancer (and huge sums of money are spent in pursuit of this every year), research into Manuka honey for cancer is absolutely in it’s infancy.
+Compared to everything we know about treating this condition (and huge sums of money are spent in pursuit of this every year), research into Manuka honey is absolutely in its infancy.

 Manuka Honey for Cats

-Always take your cat to the vet if they appear ill, and never attempt to treat them at home by yourself.
+Always take your cat to the veterinarian if they appear ill, and never attempt to treat them at home by yourself.

 Have you seen any other claims about Manuka honey for cats?
 Join in the debate using the comments box!